rneuhausler/coralModel-analyses/README.md

 1. Overall reef conditions defined through parameters, and
 2. The neighborhood or each node.

-Below is an example of an 25x25 agent reef's composition initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):
+Below is an example of a 25x25 node reef initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):